What is Xtandi?

 Xtandi may cause side effects on your spinal cord.
 Stop taking this medicine and call your doctor at once if you have severe low back pain, trouble walking or standing up, pain or weakness in your lower body, severe and worsening numbness or tingling, or sudden loss of bladder or bowel control.

-Xtandi can increase your risk of having a seizure.
-To make sure this medicine is safe for you, tell your doctor if you have:
+To make sure Xtandi is safe for you, tell your doctor if you have ever had:

 How should I take Xtandi?

 Take Xtandi exactly as prescribed by your doctor.
 Follow all directions on your prescription label.
 Do not take this medicine in larger or smaller amounts or for longer than recommended.

 You may take Xtandi with or without food.
 Take the medicine at the same time each day.

 You may need to take two 80mg tablets or four 40mg tablets or capsules at the same time once a day to get a full dose.

 Swallow the Xtandi tablet or capsule whole.
 Do not break, chew, or crush a tablet.
 Do do not chew, open, or dissolve a capsule.

 Prostate cancer is sometimes treated with a combination of drugs.
 Use all medications as directed by your doctor.
 Do not change your doses or medication schedule without your doctor's advice.